πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 What is SMTP?

 SMTP (Simple Mail Transfer Protocol) is the protocol used to send email.
-It uses port 25 (or 587).
+It runs on port 25 (or 587 for submission).

 Your program